AISI 316L or AISI 316 stainless steel filters made by uniaxial compaction

 The material used to produce these filters is AISI 316L or AISI 316 stainless steel.
 They are made by uniaxial compaction of powder in a rigid tool with the negative shape of the part, and then sintered.
 The pore size is adjusted by changing the compaction pressure and/or the particle size of the powder.

 C: < 0,03%

 Suitable for contact with food or sanitary water.

 Maximum working temperature: 600°C in an oxidizing atmosphere,

 Coefficient of linear expansion: ≈12·10-6 K-1

 - Intermediate grades can be manufactured on demand.

-- Equivalent to the bubble point, determined at a continuous flow rate of 5 ml/min.
+- Equivalent to the bubble point, determined in-out according to the ISO 4003:1977 standard at a continous flow of 5ml/min.

 Air pressure loss